 (3) For the purpose of preparing a draft code of practice, the CEO must arrange for consultation with, and invite submissions from, persons and organisations that the CEO considers would have an interest in the terms of the proposed draft code.

-[Section 53C inserted by No. 11 of 2012 s.
+[Section 53C inserted: No. 11 of 2012 s.
 25.]

 53D.
 Interim code of practice